-While it’s easy to leave your bitcoin on the exchange you purchased them on, it’s historically been the most risky way to store bitcoin.
+While it's easy to leave your bitcoin on the exchange you purchased it on, it's historically been the most risky way to store bitcoin.

-The consensus among bitcoin and security experts is that users should custody their own private keys that access their bitcoin, rather than entrust them to centralized services.
+The consensus among bitcoin and security experts is that users should have custody of their own private keys to access their bitcoin, rather than entrust them to centralized services.

-After all, the Bitcoin itself is a distributed network with no central point of failure.
+After all, bitcoin itself is a distributed network with no central point of failure.
 To entrust your bitcoin to a central point of failure (such as an exchange) can be viewed as antithetical to the very nature of bitcoin!

-A significant step up in bitcoin security is to use one of many “hardware wallets” available to consumers.
-A hardware wallet is a small electronic device that holds the private keys to your bitcoin on a small computer chip inside the device.
+A significant step up in bitcoin security is to use one of many dedicated hardware devices available to consumers.
+A hardware device is a small electronic device that holds the private keys to your bitcoin on a small computer chip inside the device.
 Since the device itself never connects to the internet, it greatly reduces your chance of theft.
 It does not, however, protect against physical theft.

-Multisig (short for multisignature) is a private key security technique that requires a certain number of signatures (i.e. 3 of 5 signatures) in order to spend funds.
+Multisig (short for "multisignature") is a private key security technique that requires a certain number of signatures (e.g., three of five signatures) in order to send funds.